Platformatory/blog/_posts/2024-07-24-Use-OAuth-OIDC-to-Authenticate-to-Confluent-Cloud.md

 - **Operator**

-setup the operator role.
-With this role, I am able to view and describe topics, but I do not have permissions to create topics.
+Set up the operator role.
+With this role, you can view and describe topics, but you do not have permissions to create them.

 ![Image11](../assets/blog-images/oauth-oidc-blog/operatorexample.png)